MingkangHui/ClientSideDemoForJS/README.md

 # ClientSideDemo
 This is a demo for JS app.
-It could only login the Oauth and use file api to show files.
+Now it could login the google auth and get metadata of all of the files in the user's drive.

-After started, use the browser to access 127.0.0.1/auth to try it out.
+After started, use the browser to access 127.0.0.1/authGapi to try it out.

+You should open the console of the browser first(for some of the output are given by console.log)

+Then click the authorize button to deal with the Oauth login, then the browser side will show the names and id of files, the console will show some debugging data and finally show the time cost of retrieving those data.